-Aeolian data are ASTER (v2) across linear and transverse dune types from the Namib desert (Bullard et al., 2011), glacial are from near Lough Gara in Ireland (Hillier and Smith, 2008), fluvial are from four laboratory experiments (Expts.
-1-4) of nonlinearly increasing shear velocity (Unsworth, 2015), and marine data are from the Irish Sea.
-Distance-height profiles of these data were created, although for the fluvial measurements 'time' was used as a proxy for 'distance' (see Fig. 1b).
+Aeolian data are from ASTER (v2; Advanced Spaceborne Thermal Emission and Reflection Radiometer) across linear and transverse dune types from the Namib Desert (Bullard et al., 2011); glacial data are from near Lough Gara in Ireland (Hillier and Smith, 2008); fluvial data are from four laboratory experiments (Expts.
+1-4) of non-linearly increasing shear velocity (Unsworth, 2015); and marine data are from the Irish Sea.
+Distance-height profiles of these data were created, although for the fluvial measurements "time" was used as a proxy for "distance" (see Fig. 1b).
 For the survey, representative examples of individual bedforms and sequences were manually selected from these datasets.
-Pre-processing to

-55 representative examples of individual bedforms and sequences were manually selected from these datasets.
-Pre-processing to estimate bedforms' height (H) and width (W) - see Fig. 1c,d - used the Spatial Wavelet Transform (SWT) algorithm (Hillier, 2008) and fitting of flat-topped cones (Hillier, 2006).
+Pre-processing to estimate bedforms' height (H) and width (W) - see Fig. 1c and d - used the spatial wavelet transform (SWT) algorithm (Hillier, 2008) and fitting of flat-topped cones (Hillier, 2006).

-ANN analysis to follow up the survey used a Multi-Layered Perceptron (MLP) with four hidden layers with 28, 56, 56 and 28 nodes, each with a ReLU activation function.
-In a baseline analysis, input to predict the fluvial flow regime (coded by experiment number) was non-overlapping profile segments 160 seconds long.
-After this, to 'help' the ANN bedform shapes (H, W) were input once each per analysis, either (i) individually or (ii) as pseudo-sequences - groups of five bedforms in increasing size order, selected at random without replacement.
-Weights and biases were updated using the Adam Optimiser of PyTorch using a loss function that calculates the Mean Squared Error, all within a feedforward back-propagation algorithm.
+ANN analysis to follow up the survey used a multi-layered perceptron (MLP) with four hidden layers with 28, 56, 56 and 28 nodes, each with a ReLU (rectified linear unit) activation function.
+In a baseline analysis, input to predict the fluvial flow regime (coded by experiment number) was non-overlapping profile segments 160 s long.
+After this, to "help" the ANN bedform, shapes (H and W) were input once each per analysis, either (i) individually or (ii) as pseudo-sequences - groups of five bedforms in increasing size order, selected at random without replacement.
+Weights and biases were updated using the Adam optimizer of PyTorch using a loss function that calculates the mean squared error, all within a feed-forward back-propagation algorithm.

-65 3 Results
+3 Results

 Of the 42 survey participants 25 self-identified as geoscientists, and 16 did not.
-For Q1, participants correctly identified the one of four environments (e.g. fluvial, aeolian) in which individual features originated 32% of the time, slightly if significantly (2-tailed t-test, $p \ll 0.01$ ) better than the 25% expected of guesswork.
+For Q1, participants correctly identified the one of four environments (e.g. fluvial and aeolian) in which individual features originated 32% of the time, slightly if significantly (two-tailed t test, $p \ll 0.01$ ) better than the 25% expected of guesswork.
 This rises to 51% for bedform sequences.
-For Q2, participants ranked entirely correctly 3 flow strengths (Expts.
-1-3) for 46% of individual features, and 60% of sequences, much better than the 16% expected of guesswork ( $p \ll 0.01$ ).
+For Q2, participants ranked entirely correctly three flow strengths (Expts.
+1-3) for 46% of individual features and 60% of sequences, much better than the 16% expected of guesswork ( $p \ll 0.01$ ).

-In none of the questions did geoscientists perform better than non-geoscientists, with mean percentages of correct answers being indistinguishable (2-tailed t-test, p > 0.05).
+In none of the questions did geoscientists perform better than non-geoscientists, with mean percentages of correct answers being indistinguishable (two-tailed t test, p > 0.05).
 The overall sentiment is encapsulated by one comment:

-"I felt this was a geometrical exercise of recognising same patterns at different scales.
-I did not feel that my experience as an "expert" in bedforms really made any difference from, say, my son taking the test."
+I felt this was a geometrical exercise of recognizing same patterns at different scales.
+I did not feel that my experience as an "expert" in bedforms really made any difference from, say, my son taking the test.

-Several participants commented that their ability to distinguish environments might be to do with characteristics of the data 80 (e.g. smoothness due to data resolution), not bedform shape.
+Several participants commented that their ability to distinguish environments might be to do with characteristics of the data (e.g. smoothness due to data resolution), not bedform shape.
 This is a potential pitfall of training an ANN, avoided here by only analysing the fluvial data.

 In the baseline ANN analysis, flow regime was predicted poorly ( $r^2 = 0.03$ ).
-Fitting a simplified geometry (H, W) to bedforms improves results dramatically, particularly if pseudo-sequences of bedforms are used (Fig. 1e); individual forms are weakly

-85 predicted (light grey, $r^2 = 0.11$ ), but sub-sets of 5 bedforms more strongly so (grey, $r^2 = 0.56$ ), particularly if very small bedforms present in all experiments (H < 0.5 cm) are excluded (dark grey, $r^2 = 0.80$ ).
-This is consistent with a visual assessment (Fig. 1d) where individual morphologies overlap between experiments but their trends, and averages over a number of bedforms, are distinctly different.
+Fitting a simplified geometry (H and W) to bedforms improves results dramatically, particularly if pseudo-sequences of bedforms are used (Fig. 1e); individual forms are weakly predictive (light grey, $r^2 = 0.11$ ), but subsets of five bedforms are more strongly so (grey, $r^2 = 0.56$ ), particularly if very small bedforms present in all experiments (H < 0.5 cm) are excluded (dark grey, $r^2 = 0.80$ ).
+This is consistent with a visual assessment (Fig. 1d) where individual morphologies overlap between experiments, but their trends, as well as averages over a number of bedforms, are distinctly different.